ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

 Travel to Chioggia from Venice

 The bus runs southwards down the entire length of the Lido, past the seafront buildings of the old Casino and the Palazzo del Cinema, home to the Venice Film Festival.
-The built-up areas merge rather as you head south.
+The built-up areas merge together as you head south.
 Out in the waters, on the seaward side of the modern settlement of Malamocco, is supposedly a lost island.
 History traditonally states that the early lagoon-settlers had their capital on an Adriatic island called Malamocco, now vanished beneath the waves.

 At Alberoni, the leafy southern tip of the Lido, the bus drives onto a ferry.
 This crosses the central mouth of the lagoon, the Porto di Malamocco, to arrive in Pellestrina, an even thinner island running along the gigantic eighteenth-century sea walls, the murazzi.